puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/cluster-administration/flow-control.md

 either an increase in the number of requests or an increase in latency for existing requests.
-For example, if requests that normally take 1s to execute start taking 60s, it is possible that APF will start rejecting requests because requests are occupying seats for a longer duration than normal due to this increase in latency.
+For example, if requests that normally take 1s to execute start taking 60s, it is possible that APF will start rejecting requests because requests are occupying seats for a longer duration than usual due to this increase in latency.
 If APF starts rejecting requests across multiple priority levels without a significant change in workload, it is possible there is an underlying issue with control plane performance rather than the workload or APF